12 Jul GCPs v. PPK/RTK: Which is Best to Receive Fast and Accurate Data?

 If it isn’t already clear, PPK.

-Although they’re closely associated with one another, RTK is still an inferior technology given the reliability and flexibility PPK offers.
+Although they’re closely associated with one another, RTK drone technology is still an inferior technology given the reliability and flexibility PPK offers.

 You’re also saving much of the time you’d otherwise be spending laying several GCPs.